Army chief reviews situation along northern border in Arunachal Pradesh | Law-Order

 It said the Chief of Army Staff complimented all ranks for maintaining excellent vigil and exhorted them to stay alert and keep watch on activities along the Line of Actual Control (LAC).

-On Wednesday, Gen Naravane said that the Army will maintain an enhanced presence on the entire northern front from Ladakh to Arunachal Pradesh till ''de-escalation'' is achieved.
+On Friday, Gen Naravane reviewed the security situation in the hinterland of the North East and along the India-Myanmar borders and exhorted all the personnel to keep working with the same zeal and enthusiasm.
+Two days back, the Chief of Army Staff had said that the Army will maintain an enhanced presence on the entire northern front from Ladakh to Arunachal Pradesh till ''de-escalation'' is achieved.

 India and China were locked in a military standoff at multiple friction points in eastern Ladakh since early May last year but they have completed the withdrawal of troops and weapons from the North and South banks of Pangong lake in February following a series of military and diplomatic talks.